-Effective immediately after the 2020 Annual Meeting of Stockholders in August 2020, the Nominating and Corporate Governance Committee was dissolved and any recommendations for director candidates will be evaluated by our sole director in the same manner as our previous Nominating and Corporate Governance Committee.
+Any recommendations for director candidates are evaluated by our sole director.
 The sole director does not evaluate director candidates differently based on whether the candidate is recommended by a stockholder or otherwise, and any stockholder-recommended candidate would be included in and evaluated in the same manner as the pool of other prospective director candidates.
-Any such recommendation should be made in writing to our Corporate Secretary at the address of our principal executive offices and should include the name, address and a current resume and curriculum vitae of the proposed director candidate, a statement describing the candidate's qualifications and consent to serve on our Board if selected as a director nominee, and contact information for personal and professional references.
+Any such recommendation should be made in writing to our Corporate Secretary at the address of our principal executive offices and should include the name, address and a current resume and curriculum vitae of the proposed director candidate, a statement describing the candidate's qualifications and consent to serve on our Board if selected as a director nominee and contact information for personal and professional references.
 The submission should also include the name and address of the stockholder who is recommending the proposed director candidate, the number of shares of our common stock that are owned of record or beneficially by the recommending stockholder and a description of all arrangements or understandings between the recommending stockholder and the candidate.
 Any stockholder-recommended candidate that is selected by our sole director would be appointed to a vacant seat on the Board or included in the Board's slate of recommended director nominees for election at our next annual meeting of stockholders.